C2SM/c2sm.github.io/docs/models/icon/probtest.md

 export UENV_VERSION=$(cat config/cscs/SANTIS_ENV_TAG)
 ```

-## 2. Run perturbed ensemble on CPU.
+## 2. Run perturbed ensemble on CPU
 Generate and run a 10-member ensemble on the CPU (this may take time):
 ```console
 ./make_runscripts $EXPERIMENT